adamw1221/CS495-Lab-Inventory-Group-F/README.md

 2. If not, you can download an installer for your system then run it and follow on screen instructions:

-    1. The will install both Node and Npm: https://nodejs.org/en/download https
+    1. The will install both Node and Npm: https://nodejs.org/en/download
     2. Here's documentation for Node: https://nodejs.org/en/learn/getting-started/introduction-to-nodejs

 ### 2	Install Git